Skip to content

 User configuration

-After setting up users in the Matillion ETL client, you can use the API to retrieve a list of users, export a list of user configuration, and import user configuration.
+After setting up users in the Matillion ETL app, you can use the API to retrieve a list of users, export a list of user configurations, and import user configurations.
 You can also get user information for a specific user.

 First, let's create some users on Matillion ETL.
-For detailed instructions, please see here.
+For detailed instructions, read User configuration.

 [